 They both froze upon seeing the Grief Monster.
 They shrieked in fear and confusion as I desperately wished I could protect them from this awful creature for just a little bit longer.
 We barely slept thanks to the Grief Monster jumping around the room and keeping us awake all night long.
 The next morning, we begrudgingly took our terrifying new pet home with us.

 The three of us quietly watched in disbelief as the Grief Monster ran around our home, unsure of what to do next.
-When the kids went to bed, it cornered me as I sat alone on our back doorstep in shock, clutching a cold cup of tea and cigarette (a new, unhealthy habit I’d developed whilst waiting at the hospital).
+When the kids went to bed, it cornered me as I sat alone on our back doorstep in shock, clutching a cold cup of tea.

 During the aftermath, we were initially inundated with visitors offering condolences.
 Some came to see us out of curiosity, keen to catch a glimpse of the elusive Grief Monster in all its glory; those people didn’t stay around for long once the novelty had worn off.
 Others refused to acknowledge it and found its presence intimidating.
 A rare few friends refused to let the Grief Monster change things and supported us unconditionally.

 In the months after the funeral, it followed us everywhere; to work, to school and even to inappropriate occasions such as friends weddings and birthday parties.
 Sometimes, the Grief Monster would taunt us publically to the point of tears.
 Every now and again, people would spot the Grief Monster and immediately run in the opposite direction, leaving us feeling isolated, embarrassed and tainted.